 Purchasing managers supervise buyers and purchasing agents in their organizations.
 They also negotiate contracts, maintain relationships with suppliers and clients, and help cut costs.
 Purchasing managers typically need a bachelor's degree and a few years of relevant professional experience.

 Distribution managers deal with aspects of the supply chain that involve shipping large amounts of goods.
 They work closely with warehouse supervisors to monitor inventory and ensure quality.
 Distribution managers make sure that their companies ship and deliver products in a timely manner.

 Master's Degree in Logistics

 Supply Chain Manager

 Supply Chain Consultant

 Consultants advise logistics directors, supply chain managers, and other senior employees on how to increase efficiency in their supply chains.
 Their goal is to reduce costs and increase profits.
 They often work for consulting firms that serve many different companies.

-Doctoral Degree in Logistics
+Doctorate Degree in Logistics